sanghyonjeon/Seneca_College/README.md

 "=============^"
 ```

-If the object is not in a good state, do nothing.
+If the object is not in a good state, nothing extra is printed.

 # Perishable Item